john-fee/collapsibility/Notebooks/Simulating-Collapsibility.md

 \end{aligned}
 $$

-This process is repeated until 1000 datasets of size $n = 500$ are generated.
+This process is repeated until 1000 datasets of size 1,000 are generated.
 I then fit the same linear model to each simulated dataset, and plot the distribution of the results and provide a table of summary stats.